Hurricane Ian takes aim at South Carolina coast Friday

 —

 Much of the Lowcountry began to feel impacts from the storm on Thursday by way of gusty winds, rain, and some coastal flooding.
-Those impacts are expected to increase through the day on Friday.
+Those impacts increased in intensity throughout the morning.

-The National Hurricane Center (NHC) said in its 8:00 a.m. update that Ian was moving north-northeast at 9 mph with 85 mph sustained winds.
-The storm is located approximately 105 miles south-southeast of Charleston.

-“It still looks like there will be a South Carolina landfall of a Category 1 hurricane somewhere from upper Charleston County all the way to Little River Inlet early Friday afternoon,” said Storm Team 2 Chief Meteorologist Rob Fowler.
+“It still looks like there will be a South Carolina landfall of a Category 1 hurricane somewhere from upper Charleston County all the way to Little River Inlet early Friday afternoon,” said Storm Team 2 Chief Meteorologist Rob Fowler early Friday morning.

 Fowler said heavier rain bands began to move onshore after midnight Friday and will increase throughout the morning along with strong, gusty winds.

-Note: UPDATES: Hurricane Ian is nearing landfall between Charleston and Georgetown counties.